aupiff/collar-daniells-solutions/lesson_5.md

 10. We praise the woman because she teaches the girls.

-Laudāmus feminam quod fīliās docet.
+Laudāmus feminam quod puellās docet.

 11. What do you see?
 What are you looking at?